What researchers and study teams need to know about StudyFinder

 - Study description: A brief description of your study is populated by item #3 of the ETHOS smartform.
 Your brief description should be easily understood by a layperson.
 We recommend limiting the description to 500 characters or less.

 - If you would like to change the brief description, please submit a modification to the IRB.

-For assistance accessing your ClinicalTrials.gov account and navigating the website, contact the account administrator, Melisa Bailey, at email@example.com.
+OnCore is the preferred method for updating your StudyFinder listing.
+In order to link the study data from these two systems, make sure your NCT number is entered into your OnCore record.
+If you need assistance accessing your ClinicalTrials.gov account and navigating the website, contact the ClinicalTrials.gov Specialist at firstname.lastname@example.org.
 You can also refer to these ClinicalTrials.gov tutorials for updating study information.